 The CECB was appointed as consultants to carry out designs and constructions of buildings in 2005.
 The actual construction commenced on August 2005 with the foundation laying ceremony attended by the then President, H.E.
-Chandrika Bandaranayaka Kumarathunga and the present President, H.E.
+Chandrika Bandaranayaka Kumarathunga and then Prime Minister, H.E.
 Mahinda Rajapakse.

 The completion of the main lecture hall and the computer laboratory in Block “B” by May 2006 is a remarkable achievement.
 Blocks “A” ,”B” and “C” were completed within 2006 and Administration Block was completed in December 2006.